Find Disability Images for Inclusive Visual Designs

 Modern Disability Photography: Inclusive and Positive

-While “disabled person” as a topic has been covered in the media, including imagery, for many years, the previous way to do it often relied on non-disabled models posing as disabled people, picture-perfect settings –that looking back you can think they were as unnatural as cringeworthy–, boxed perspectives that portrayed them in repetitive scenarios: home indoors, medical settings, etc., and finally in ways that perpetuated negative stereotypes on the matter.
+While “disabled person” as a topic has been covered in the media, including imagery, for many years, the previous way to do it often relied on non-disabled models posing as disabled people in picture-perfect settings –that, looking back, you can think they were as unnatural as cringe-worthy–, boxed perspectives that portrayed them in repetitive scenarios: home indoors, medical settings, etc., and finally in ways that perpetuated negative stereotypes on the matter.

-What today’s world wants to see are authentic stock photos that represent the real-life that we all know so well.
-We also crave more inclusion and diversity images are at the core of this demand, along with useful tools to make visuals accessible to all, such as Adobe Create's Accessibility tool to find palettes that are accessible for color-blind people.
+What today’s world wants to see are authentic stock photos that represent the real life that we all know so well.
+We also crave more inclusion and diverse images at the core of this demand, along with useful tools to make visuals accessible to all, such as Adobe Create's Accessibility tool to find palettes that are accessible for color-blind people.

 photocase photo id 3318002 landscape > Find Disability Images for Inclusive Visual Designs